BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “T”

 TELLURIDE TRANSFER COMPANY was operating an autobus line in 1925 in Telluride, Colorado.
 Walter M. Taylor and C. F. Loebnitz were the owners.

-TENNESSEE COACH COMPANY The history of this company is long and involves a man named Onnie Bruce “O.B.”
+TENNESSEE COACH COMPANY LINES, INC. The history of this company is long and involves a man named Onnie Bruce “O.B.”
 Baskette, who began his public transit career back in the 1910s by driving a bus for the Cleveland-Akron Bus Company, and then driving for the Cleveland-Elyria-Toledo Bus Company.
-In 1928 Baskett and Al Kraemer incorporated the Tennessee Coach Company, bought the Southern Motor Coach Company and White Arrow Coach Lines and merged the two, along with Baskett’s own Safety Coach Company, into the new Tennessee Coach Company.
-The company, based in Knoxville, Tennessee, was in operation until 1976, when it became merged into the Continental Tennessee Lines.
+In 1928 Baskett and Al Kraemer incorporated the Tennessee Coach Company, bought the Southern Motor Coach Company and White Arrow Coach Lines, and merged the two, along with Baskett’s own Safety Coach Company, into the new Tennessee Coach Company, located at 510 Sevier Avenue in Knoxville, Tennessee.
+The company was in operation until 1976, when it was merged into the Continental Tennessee Lines.
 (On December 1, 1928, Southern Motor Coach and White Arrow Coach sold their Knoxville franchise to the new Tennessee Coach Company for the sum of $197,000.
-On August 28, 1953, Tennessee Coach Company sold out to Tennessee Trailways, Inc. On August 29, 1960, Tennessee Coach Company, headquartered in Knoxville, was sold for $2,400,000 to three other Trailways affiliates: Virginia Stage Lines a.k.a.
+On August 28, 1953, Tennessee Coach Company sold out to Tennessee Trailways, Inc.; the new owners continued to operate under the Tennessee Coach Company name.
+On August 29, 1960, Tennessee Coach Company, headquartered in Knoxville, was sold for $2,400,000 to three other Trailways affiliates: Virginia Stage Lines a.k.a.
 Virginia Trailways, Smoky Mountain Stages a.k.a.
 Smoky Mountain Trailways and Continental Tennessee Lines.
-The three companies changed the name of Tennessee Coach Company to Tennessee Trailways, Inc.) The Tennessee Coach Company badge has two threaded posts.
+After the sale, the three companies changed the name of Tennessee Coach Company to Tennessee Trailways, Inc.) The Tennessee Coach Company badge was made of nickel-plated brass and has two threaded posts.

 TENNESSEE TRANSIT COMPANY, INC. was operating in 1915 in Nashville, Tennessee.
 I was still operating in 1928 as an interstate company running between Johnson City, Tennessee and Asheville, North Carolina.
 W. J. Dixon was the president.